Best Oktoberfest Events in NYC This Year

 5. The Standard Biergarten

 Tucked under the High Line, The Standard Biergarten serves traditional German fare like beer, sausages, pretzels, and more in an outdoor setting all year long.
-Stop by on September 21st to kick off Oktoberfest with a block party featuring games, sausages, prizes, live music, a Ferris wheel, and beer.
-It’s free to enter but make sure to RSVP.
-Prost!
+Stop by between September 29 and October 30 to indulge in Oktoberfeist, a decadent, pork shank platter, plus fixings.

 Image: Metro